 Is British manufacturing dead?
 Robin Parker, co-founder of Action Cameras, believes it is.
 Here’s his view.

+My stance won’t win me any friends in the UK manufacturing community.
 As consumers, we have become so used to the “stack ‘em high, sell ‘em cheap” mentality that few would still pay for the romantic “Made in Britain

 Share this story